6. Temperature converter2

 fahrenheit = float(fahrenheit)

-celcius = (fahrenheit - 32) / 1.8
+celsius = (fahrenheit - 32) / 1.8

 except TypeError as error:

-self.celcius.text = None
+self.celsius.text = None

-def calculateCtoF(self):
+def calculate_CtoF(self):

 try:

-fahrenheit = (celcius * 1.8) + 32
+fahrenheit = (celsius * 1.8) + 32

 self.fahrenheit.text = f'{fahrenheit:.1f}'